PLEASE READ THIS SECTION BEFORE REGISTERING

 How long does the season run?

-The season begins in late October / early November and ends in late February or early March with a "Jamboree".
+The season begins in late October / early November and ends in late February or early March.

 How often do they practice?